-- A remittance from the facility showing Medicaid payment for a full calendar month for that individual. - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month. - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes; or - A copy of a state document confirming full benefit dual eligible status and receipt of home and community-based waiver services is evidence that the member qualifies for zero cost-sharing. - When we receive the evidence showing your co-pay level, we will update our system so that you can pay the correct co-pay when you get your next prescription at the pharmacy.
+- A remittance from the facility showing Medicaid payment for a full calendar month for that individual. - A copy of a state document that confirms Medicaid payment on behalf of the individual to the facility for a full calendar month. - A screen print from the State's Medicaid systems showing that individual's institutional status based on at least a full calendar month stay for Medicaid payment purposes; or

+- A copy of a state document confirming full benefit dual eligible status and receipt of home and community-based waiver services is evidence that the member qualifies for zero cost-sharing. - When we receive the evidence showing your co-pay level, we will update our system so that you can pay the correct co-pay when you get your next prescription at the pharmacy.
 If you overpay your co-pay, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future co-pays.
 If the pharmacy hasn't collected a co-pay from you and is carrying your co-pay as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please contact Customer Service if you have questions (phone numbers are printed on the back cover of this booklet).

-Medicare Coverage Gap Discount Program.
+Medicare Coverage Gap Discount Program

-The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D enrollees who have reached the coverage gap and are not receiving "Extra Help."
-For branded drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
-The enrollee would pay the dispensing fee on the portion of the cost, which is paid by the plan (10% in 2017).
+The Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs to Part D members who have reached the coverage gap and are not receiving "Extra Help."
+For brand name drugs, the 50% discount provided by manufacturers excludes any dispensing fee for costs in the gap.
+Members pay 35% of the portion of the dispensing fee for brand name drugs.

 If you reach the coverage gap, we will automatically apply the discount when your pharmacy bills you for your prescription and your Part D Explanation of Benefits (Part D EOB) will show any discount provided.
-Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.
-The amount paid by the plan (10%) does not count toward your out-of-pocket costs.
+Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and move you through the coverage gap.
+The amount paid by the plan (15%) does not count toward your out-of-pocket costs.

 You also receive some coverage for generic drugs.
-If you reach the coverage gap, the plan pays 49% of the price for generic drugs and you pay the remaining 51% of the price.
-For generic drugs, the amount paid by the plan (49%) does not count toward your out-of-pocket costs.
+If you reach the coverage gap, the plan pays 56% of the price for generic drugs and you pay the remaining 44% of the price.
+For generic drugs, the amount paid by the plan (56%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.
 Also, the dispensing fee is included as part of the cost of the drug.